 - Track time in each pipeline stage.

-Set rules around time in stage.
+Set rules around time on the stage.
 If it’s been at stage 4 for four weeks, take a close look and do what needs to be done.
-If it needs CEO attention, get it.
+If it needs the CEO’s attention, get it.
 If the deal’s a zombie, kill it.

-Moving too slowly through the pipeline is red flag, but so is moving too fast.
+Moving too slowly through the pipeline is a red flag, but so is moving too fast.
 Deals that fly through early stages with incomplete groundwork (poorly understood customer ROI, misidentified economic buyer), can crash at the moment of truth.
-Understanding time-in- stage and applying discipline to it can go a long way to cleaning up a forecast.
+Understanding time-in-stage and applying discipline to it can go a long way to cleaning up a forecast.